Skip to contents

 Trio supports custom loaders for data formats not directly supported by Trio.
 A loader is any function that takes in a path, provided by a downloader, and returns an object to be loaded into Trio.

-Below, we use an anonymous function to wrap GEOquery::getGEO and provide it with the path of the downloaded file.
+Below, we use an anonymous function to wrap GEOquery::getGEO and Biobase::phenoData, and provide them with the path of the downloaded file to extract both the gene expression values and the patient classes from different tables.

 trioGEO <- Trio$new(